Stig Bergling: Escape from prison

 From Djursholm they made their way further north to Grisslehamn where Ålandsfärjan departed at 09.00.
 They made their way through Eckerö in Åland to the Soviet Consulate in Mariehamn, where they arrived at 13:00, at the same time as the prison overseer knocked on the door of the apartment in Rinkeby.
 From here the couple were instructed to take the ferry to Naantali in to mainland Finland and on to the Soviet Embassy in Helsinki.
 They stayed there for a week.
 In the suburb area of Tapiola in Espoo, the police found the couple's escape vehicle.
 It took more than 10 hours before the Swedish authorities issued an official alert for Bergling.
 Bergling was now transported in the trunk of a diplomatic car 200 km to the Finnish–Soviet border crossing station Vaalimaa and his old clients.

 The Government Offices were informed of Bergling's escape during the afternoon of 6 October 1987, by a telephone message from Director General of the National Prison and Probation Administration to the Minister of Justice Sten Wickbom.
-Approximately at 16.00 the Justice Minister had spoken to the Director General, and half an hour later with Per-Göran Näss, the director of the police security department.
+Approximately at 16:00 the Justice Minister had spoken to the Director General, and half an hour later with Per-Göran Näss, the director of the police security department.
 The Justice Minister and his colleagues was, throughout the night of Wednesday, until at 05:30 in the morning, working in the department.
-They had had regular contact with, primarily Säpo.
+They had regular contact with Säpo.
 At his first contact with the security department at 16:30, the Justice Minister Wickbom asked if the official alert (rikslarm) had been issued and got the answer that no such alert had been issued, but it would immediately be.
 The official alert was first issued at 22:14, nearly 24 hours after the prison overseer had left the couple in the apartment in Rinkeby.